MCL Tear Rehab in Maryland Heights, MO

 Non-Surgical Treatments

-• RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.
+- RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.

-• Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.
+- Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.

-• Bracing: Using knee braces to provide support and prevent further injury during the healing process.
+- Bracing: Using knee braces to provide support and prevent further injury during the healing process.

 Surgical Treatments

-Surgery may be needed for severe MCL tears (Grade 3) or if combined with other ligament injuries, such as ACL tears.
+Surgery is usually required for severe MCL tears (Grade 3) or when the MCL tear is combined with other ligament injuries, such as ACL tears.
 Surgery can be necessary if conservative measures do not enhance knee stability and function sufficiently.

 The MCL tear surgical procedure typically involves repairing or reconstructing the torn ligament to restore knee stability and function.
-This may involve stitching the torn ligament ends together or using a graft from another tendon to reconstruct the MCL.
+This could involve suturing the torn ligament ends or using a tendon graft for MCL reconstruction.

 Pre- and Post-Surgical Rehabilitation